Ōfunato: 2025 Ōfunato Wildfire

-On 26 February 2025, a wildfire would occur southeast of the city, growing to become one of the largest in Japanese history by 4 March.
+On 26 February 2025, a wildfire occurred southeast of the city, growing to become one of the largest in Japanese history by 4 March.

 Government

 Ōfunato has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 25 members. Ōfunato contributes one seat to the Iwate Prefectural legislature.
 In terms of national politics, the city is part of Iwate 2nd district of the lower house of the Diet of Japan.

 Economy

 The local economy is largely based on commercial fishing, with cement production and wood processing as secondary industries.